JSSatorres/electronJs/README.md

 ## Introduction

-This is an ElectronJS app.
+This is an ElectronJS app to practise with this technologies.

 ## Installation